epicsdeb/synapps/mdautils/README.txt

 Services Library (nsl).
 No extra packages should have to be installed with these systems.

-There are no XDR routines in Windows, and an external library has to be used.
-I used portablexdr 4.0.11, with a bug fix for floating point numbers.
-The Makefile has to be modified to make this all work.
+Windows does not come standard with XDR routines.
+Either an extra library has be used, or an included XDR reading hack can be enabled (using the xdr_hack code).
+Either way, the Makefile has to be modified to make this all work.

 The program mdatree2ascii is a script, and needs the following programs (other than mda2ascii): bash, find, and sed.
-These programs are very standard, and should already be installed on your system.
+These programs are very standard (other than on Windows), and should already be installed on your system.

 Compiling:
 ----------

-If building from source code, all you need to do is type "make" when in the source directory, and the executables and library should be made.
+If building from source code, except for Windows, all you need to do is type "make" when in the source directory, and the executables and library should be made.

+With Windows, the Makefile has to be edited.
+The line in the Windows comment block has to be uncommented.
+If using the included XDR support, the first two lines of the XDR block as well as the little-endian (LE) line have to be uncommented.
+The names of the resulting executables need to be renamed to inlude the .exe suffix as well.
+The GCC and AR definitions might have to be changed.